 A picker can display one or more scrollable lists of distinct values from which people can choose.
-In iOS 14 and later, a date picker supports additional ways to choose values, like selecting a day in a calendar view or entering dates and times using a numeric keypad (for guidance, see Date Pickers).
+A date picker supports additional ways to choose values, like selecting a day in a calendar view or entering dates and times using a numeric keypad (for guidance, see Date Pickers).
 Both types of pickers make it easy for people to enter information by choosing single or multipart values.

 Use predictable and logically ordered values.
 Many values in a picker may be hidden when the scrollable lists are stationary.
 It’s best when people can predict what the hidden values are, such as with an alphabetized list of countries, so they can move through the items quickly.

 Avoid switching screens to show a picker.
 A picker works well when displayed in context, below or in proximity to the field being edited.
 A picker typically appears at the bottom of the screen or in a popover.

 A date picker is an efficient interface for selecting a specific date, time, or both, using touch, a keyboard, or a pointing device.
 You can display a date picker in one of the following styles:

 - Compact.
 A button that displays editable date and time content in a modal view

 - Inline.
 For time only, a button that displays wheels of values; for dates and times, an inline calendar view